 Message from the President

-Reviewing economic conditions during the fiscal year ended March 31, 2018, the Japanese economy as a whole showed signs of mild recovery, with ongoing improvements in corporate performance and the employment situation.
-However, the GUNZE Group's management environment continued to face uncertainty due to several factors.
-These include political risks in the U.S. and Europe, as well as geopolitical risks in Asia.
-Other factors include rising resource prices, uncertainty regarding emerging economies, and fluctuations in the stock and foreign exchange markets.
+Reviewing the economic conditions during the first six months of the current fiscal year (April 1 – September 30, 2018), the Japanese economy generally showed signs of mild recovery, with ongoing improvements in corporate performance and the employment situation.
+However, overall business prospects remained increasingly uncertain due to several factors.
+These include natural disasters such as earthquakes, and abnormal weather including large typhoons and intense heat in the summer.
+Other factors include rising resource prices and uncertainty regarding overseas economies.

-Faced with this situation, the GUNZE Group’s medium-term management plan, called “CAN 20," has entered the initial year of its second phase (fiscal 2017 through fiscal 2020).
+Faced with this situation, the GUNZE Group’s medium-term management plan, called “CAN 20” has entered the second year of its second phase (fiscal 2017 through fiscal 2020).
 With the key concept of “Focus and Concentration,” the GUNZE Group promoted three pivotal strategies: implementation of segment-specific business strategies, creation of new businesses, and reinforcement of the management foundation.

-Consequently, the GUNZE Group’s consolidated net sales for the fiscal year under review amounted to \140,521 million (a year-over-year increase of 2.9%).
-Consolidated operating income amounted to \6,239 million (a year-over-year increase of 48.3%).
-Consolidated ordinary income was \6,446 million (a year-over-year increase of 38.0%).
-As a result, GUNZE posted a consolidated net income attributable to owners of the parent amounting to \3,486 million (a year-over-year increase of 12.4%).
+Consequently, the GUNZE Group’s consolidated net sales for the first six months of the current fiscal year amounted to \68,566 million (a year-over-year increase of 1.1%).
+Consolidated operating income amounted to \3,256 million (a year-over-year decrease of 3.4%).
+Consolidated ordinary income amounted to \3,660 million (a year-over-year decrease of 8.6%).
+Although a loss on the sale of an overseas affiliate was posted, a gain on sale of fixed assets was recorded.
+As a result, GUNZE posted consolidated net income attributable to owners of the parent amounting to \2,546 million (a year-over-year increase of 0.4%).